 What is whole life insurance?

-Known as adjustable life insurance, universal life insurance gives you the flexibility to tweak the amount and frequency of your premium payments.
-It allows you to reduce or increase your death benefit, too, which sets it apart from whole life.
+Known as adjustable life insurance, a universal policy gives you the flexibility to tweak the amount and frequency of your premium payments.
+It also allows you to increase or decrease your death benefit, unlike whole life insurance.

 What you should know about whole life insurance